timveil/hive-jdbc-uber-jar/README.md

 * You can successfully `kinit` from your workstation against the realm specified in your `krb5.conf` file

     ```bash
-    # for example, from my Mac, i execute the follwing command
+    # for example, from my Mac, i execute the following command
     kinit -t /[path to my keytab]/tveil.keytab
     ```
 * You have installed the [JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) jars in the correct place.
 The latest JCE jars have a modified date of `12/20/2013`.